 - Retiree’s hobby

 A great way to surprise the guest of honor is to show a video you made (together with others).
 It’s very easy to create a video nowadays with your smartphone or tablet.
-And you can ask other guests to join as well.
-And here’s what you do:
+And it is not a lot of work as I will explain in my article: How To Create An Awesome Retirement Tribute Video

 Retirement Video Ideas